Follow these steps to assemble a Lego Spectrometer, for use with the Raspberry Pi camera.

 Here's the standard Raspberry Pi camera setup:

-Cut out a slice of DVD and peel off the transparent layer, then cut it down to size as shown here (from the papercraft spectrometer instructions).
+Cut out a slice of DVD, peel off and discard the opaque mirrored layer, then cut the remaining transparent piece down to size as shown here (from the papercraft spectrometer instructions)

 Tape or glue the DVD slice onto a piece of stiff black card paper (provided in our kit), or use Lego to make a frame if you like.
 You can even tape it directly to the camera -- just be sure it's very firmly affixed in place - I've used some very strong tape, but you can also use hot glue.

 Now fold up and add the black paper liner included in the kit.
 This is really just a simple black box to add extra light-damping protection, especially where Legos may be shiny enough to cause reflections.
 We've included some black paper that is roughly the right size, but you can trim it down like this (shown on a 1/2 inch gridded background) and keep only the big piece.
 (Read more about the liner here.
 Design files for this piece can be found here.)

 Now put the cover back on and seal up the end where the ribbon comes out, using some opaque tape.
-I could do a better job in this picture, but it's nice to illustrate:
+I could do a better job in this picture, but it's OK to illustrate the idea: